 It’s those types of figures that make you realize that not only are our resources limited, but they are dependent on each other to survive, and for us to survive.

-As we look at electricity to energize our cars we need to realize that we will need more electricity for that to happen.
+As we look at electricity to energize the cars we need to realize that we will need more electricity for that to happen.
 Instead of just looking at increasing electricity, perhaps we should also look at ways to reduce electricity demands by reducing water demands.

 I’m not advocating reducing growing agriculture in California, rather the way we water the plants.
 It is being looked at as water and electricity become scarcer commodities.